makrai/notes/demszky-23-llm-psycho.md

     and ethnicities in the input and assessing whether there are systematic differences in the output 29,54
     (often used in audit studies of real-world bias 53)
-* hE requires explicit specification of demographic attributes, which makes it
+* hE requires explicit specification of demographic attributes
   * ~> difficult to observe unknown biases or biases related to intersectional
   * censorship guardrails (via post-processing the output or tuning the model) might addresses the symptoms, rather than the underlying bias in the data
-  * could falsely lead researchers to conclude that the LLM is not biased 55.
-It
+  * could falsely lead researchers to conclude that the LLM is not biased 55
-  * censorship algorithms shoudl be transparent and to develop
+  * censorship algorithms shoudl be transparent
-    * bias-testing protocols that go beyond testing obvious stereotypes to also examine the pernicious, pervasive and subtle ways that bias manifests in culture 56,57
+    * wanted: bias-testing protocols that go beyond testing obvious stereotypes to also examine the pernicious, pervasive and subtle ways that bias manifests in culture 56,57
   * transparency whether the [corpus] used to fit the LLM was itself generated by an LLM or by a human.
 Thus, even if better protocols are developed, it
     * not obvious in many cases whether the researcher was studying human bias